WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 ## Old style DO loops

-In old FORTRAN 77, do loops have a number identifier to jump to a ``continue`` statement to cycle the loop, that is completely obsolete and must be avoided in modern coding (``example_03_bad.f90``):
+In old FORTRAN 77, do loops have a numerical identifier to jump to a ``continue`` statement to cycle the loop, that is completely obsolete and must be avoided in modern coding (``example_03_bad.f90``):

 ~~~
       PROGRAM square
       DO 100 I=1,100
       X=I
       X2=X*X
-      IF(X2.LT.100) print *, 'X=', I, ' X^2 wil have less than 3 digits'
+      IF(X2.LT.100) print *, 'X=', I, ' X^2 will have less than 3 digits
 100   CONTINUE
       END
 ~~~
 {: .language-fortran}

-This old style coding waste 6 columns of space, uses a labeled statement for cycling and is written with full capitalization.
+This old style of coding wastes 6 columns of space, uses a labeled statement for cycling and is written with full capitalization.

 An alternative is something like this (``example_03_good.f90``):